 Then there are those who move in with a friend, relative or roommate knowing that their cell reception in the apartment sucks.
 But the living arrangement is so desirable that they’re resigned to dealing with bad coverage.

-As we have said before, there are two main causes for bad cell coverage; (a) you are too far from the signal source (the cell tower), and/or (b) there is something, or perhaps many things, between you and the tower that are blocking the signal.
+There are two main causes for bad cell coverage; (a) you are too far from the signal source (the nearest cell tower), and/or (b) there is something, or perhaps many things, between you and the tower that are blocking the signal.

 Now your apartment building may or may not be too far from your carrier’s nearest cell tower for good reception.
-But there certainly are cell signal blockers between you and the tower.
+But there certainly are cell signal blockers between you and the cell tower.
 The most likely culprits are the materials your building is made of – concrete, steel, brick, masonry, drywall, low-emitting coated glass windows – even the electrical wiring in the walls!
-All these things and many other materials block cell signals and cause, or at least contribute to, your need to boost cell signal in your apartment.
+All of these things and many other materials block cell signals and cause, or at least contribute to, your need to boost cell signal in your apartment.

 If there are other multi-story buildings near your apartment, they could be blocking your cell signal too.
 But don’t panic.